jweisman/alma-primo-geosearch/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Use the Scheduler add-on the schedule the harvest script.
+Use the Scheduler add-on to schedule the harvest script.
 In the Heroku web interface, select the Scheduler add-on.
 Then create a new job to run daily.
 For the Run Command, enter `npm run harvest`.